-Three census were performed throughout the experimental period; a germination census (performed on October 12 2018, 2 weeks into the experimental period), an establishment census (performed on November 2nd 2018, 5 weeks into the experimental period), and a final census (performed on December 6th 2018, at the conclusion of the experiment).
+Three censuses were performed throughout the experimental period; a germination census (performed on October 12 2018, 2 weeks into the experimental period), an establishment census (performed on November 2nd 2018, 5 weeks into the experimental period), and a final census (performed on December 6th 2018, at the conclusion of the experiment).
 At each census, the number of plants per species in each pot was counted.
-This census data was converted to proportional survival (at each census) based on the fixed number of seeds per species (10 seeds) planted in each pot.
-After the conclusion of the experiment, four productivity measurements were taken for each pot; total aboveground biomass per species, percent soil moisture, mortality rate per species, and average biomass per individual.

-All aboveground biomass in each pot was clipped and separated based on species and treatment.
-All samples were placed in paper lunch bags and dried in a Yamato DKN900 Mechanical Convection Oven at 65 degrees Celsius for a 48 hour period.
+These census data were converted to proportional survival (at each census) based on the fixed number of seeds per species (10 seeds) planted in each pot.
+After the conclusion of the experiment, four productivity measurements were taken for each pot; total aboveground biomass per species, percent soil moisture, mortality rate per species, and mean biomass per individual plant present.
+GREAT All aboveground biomass in each pot was clipped and separated based on species.
+All samples were placed in paper bags and dried in a Yamato DKN900 Mechanical Convection Oven at 65 degrees Celsius for a 48 hour period.
 All samples were then weighed using an electronic scale accurate to 4 decimal places.

-Soil moisture measurements were taken after all biomass had been removed from the pots in order to ensure minimal disturbance and damage to the plants.
+Soil moisture measurements were taken after all biomass had been removed from the pots in order to ensure minimal disturbance and damage to the plants that would have been introduced by probe placement and insertion into pots.
 In order to ensure the pots were accurately acclimated to each of the watering regimes, a seventh watering period was performed after all of the aboveground biomass had been clipped.
-The pots were left for a 24 hour period after this seventh watering period in order to ensure the equilibration of the soil moisture.
-Soil moisture measurements were performed using a Delta Technologies AT Soil Moisture Kit.
+The pots were left for a 24-hour period after this seventh watering period in order to ensure the equilibration of the soil moisture.
+Soil moisture measurements were performed using am SM-150 Delta Technologies AT Soil Moisture Kit accurate to one decimal place.

 Mortality rate per species per pot was calculated using the equation [1 - Proportional Survivorship at Census Three].
-This calculation defines mortality as all individuals which did not germinate or germinated but did not survive to the conclusion of the experiment.
-Average biomass per individual per pot was calculated using the equation [Total specific biomass per pot/Number of Individuals per Species at Census Three].
-This measurement allowed for the determination of the average productivity investment per individual per species across all 300 replicates.
+This calculation defines mortality as all individuals that did not germinate or germinated but did not survive to the conclusion of the experiment and the third census was set as the plant establishment life stage to ensure that all the seeds that were likely to germinate in this experiment had an opportunity to do so.
+Mean biomass per individual per pot was calculated using the equation [Total specific biomass per pot/Number of Individuals per Species at Census Three].
+This measurement allowed for the determination of the mean productivity investment per individual per species across all 300 replicates.

 Data Analysis

-General linear models (GLM) were utilized to determine how both native and brome mortality and biomass per individual differed across water treatments.
-In tandem with the GLMs, post-hoc Tukey tests were performed in order to determine which water treatments were significantly different from one another.
-Independant sample t-tests were also performed to determine if native mortality and productivity was significantly different with and without brome across each of the five water treatments.
-One-way ANOVAs were performed to determine how native mortality and productivity differed across the different native species as well as how brome mortality and productivity differed when grown with the different native species.
+General linear models (GLM) were utilized to examine native and brome mortality and biomass per individual differed across water treatments.
+Tukey LSD post-hoc Tukey tests were then applied to identify differences between specific levels of each factor.
+Independent sample t-tests were also used to determine if native mortality and productivity was significantly different with and without brome across each of the five water treatments.
+One-way ANOVAs were used to determine how native mortality and productivity differed across the different native species as well as how brome mortality and productivity differed when grown with the different native species.
 Finally, four global GLMs were performed to analyze if there was significant interaction between the independent variables (Native Species, Water Treatment, and Brome Treatment) in determining native and brome mortality and productivity.
-All statistical procedures were performed in IBM’s SPSS.
+All statistical procedures were performed in SPSS version… .

 Results